gbdev/pandocs/src/The_Cartridge_Header.md

 # The Cartridge Header

 Each cartridge contains a header, located at the address range `$0100`-`$014F`.
-The cartridge header contains the following information:
+The cartridge header provides the following information about the game itself and the hardware it expects to run on:

 ## 0100-0103 – Entry Point

-After displaying the Nintendo logo, the built-in boot procedure jumps to this address (`$0100`), which should then jump to the actual main program in the cartridge.
-Usually (but not always) this 4-byte area contains a `nop` instruction followed by a `jp $0150` instruction.
+After displaying the Nintendo logo, the built-in [boot ROM](<#Power-Up Sequence>) jumps to to address `$0100`, which should then jump to the actual main program in the cartridge.
+Most commercial games fill this 4-byte area with a [`nop` instruction](https://rgbds.gbdev.io/docs/v0.5.2/gbz80.7/#NOP) followed by a [`jp $0150`](https://rgbds.gbdev.io/docs/v0.5.2/gbz80.7/#JP_n16).

 ## 0104-0133 – Nintendo Logo

-These bytes contain a bitmap of the Nintendo logo that is displayed when the Game Boy is powered on.
-The hex dump of this bitmap is:
+These bytes contain a bitmap that is displayed when the Game Boy is powered on.
+They must match the following (hexadecimal) dump, otherwise [the boot ROM](<#Power-Up Sequence>) won't allow the game to run:

 ```
 CE ED 66 66 CC 0D 00 0B 03 73 00 83 00 0C 00 0D